Ecology 6.1 - Biodiversity conservation or rehabilitation

 # Summary

-Excellence will be awarded where at least 0.5% of the subdivision area is set aside for biodiversity conservation, rehabilitation, or ecological restoration.
+Awarded where at least 0.5% of the subdivision area is set aside for biodiversity conservation, rehabilitation, or ecological restoration.
 This area must be in addition to existing native vegetation/habitat protection, Clause 52.17 requirements, and public open space contributions.

 Permanent protection should be secured through mechanisms such as conservation covenants (e.g. via Trust for Nature), Section 173 agreements under the Planning and Environment Act, or Section 69 agreements under the Crown Land (Reserves) Act.
 Waterways and other ecologically significant areas may be considered suitable areas for biodiversity conservation or rehabilitation.